sdiehl/stephendiehl.com/posts/haskell_2018.md

 #### LiquidHaskell

 [LiquidHaskell](https://ucsd-progsys.github.io/liquidhaskell-blog/) the large
-sutie of tools for adding refinement types to GHC Haskell continued development and became considerably more polished.
+suite of tools for adding refinement types to GHC Haskell continued development and became considerably more polished.
 At HaskellExchange several companies were using it in anger in production.
 For example, we can enforce statically the lists given at compile-time statically cannot contain certain values by